Powderhorn National Ski Patrol

 Once on patrol, you will receive a Powderhorn Resort season pass and your choice of either season passes for your immediate family members in your household or complimentary day passes.
 If you choose to receive the day passes, you will receive approximately ten passes, each of which may be exchanged for a full-day ski pass.
 You may give these passes to anyone of your choosing.

 You will receive discounts on meals, lodging, lessons, equipment, clothing, and rental services at Powderhorn.
 Family members using Powderhorn season passes will receive discounts associated with those passes.

 Many sporting good stores choose to offer discounts to ski patrollers.
 Please note that this benefit is available entirely at individual store owners’ discretion.

 Enjoy the National Ski Patrol discount on tickets at designated major ski resorts.

-Under the current Gem’s program, you will be able to ski for free at Colorado's Gem resorts.
-For more information about this program, click on the following link.
+Under the current Gem’s program, you will be able to ski for half price at Colorado's Gem resorts.
+For more information about this program, click on the following

 National Ski Patrol: